-Water infrastructure is a key component of urban systems, and ensuring plumbing networks are well-maintained is an important aspect of sustainability.
+Water infrastructure is a critical component of urban systems, and ensuring plumbing networks are well-maintained is an essential aspect of sustainability.
 Over time, water pipes become degraded due to normal wear and tear from transporting water over many years.

 Understanding Pipe Relining